thotypous/thotypous.github.io/_posts/2015-05-06-rtai-measuring-irq-latency.md

 by the `thread_main` function both in PCIe and LPT modules.
 It registers the current time instant using `rt_get_time_ns` and then sends a signal to the hardware asking for an IRQ to be sent.
-After the IRQ is dispatched by the hardware, it is handled by an `irq_handler` real-time interrupt service routine.
+After the IRQ is dispatched by the hardware, it is handled by the `irq_handler` real-time interrupt service routine.
 As shown by the figures below, the first thing that this routine does (after the conventional C function prologue) is measuring the current time instant.
 These two measured time instants are subtracted from each other in order to